Last Updated on September 17, 2023

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

-Old Salem is a popular historic district in Winston-Salem and serves as an educational museum and showcase for those who want to come and learn about Moravians in North Carolina, who established the Central North Carolina community in the late 18th century.
+Old Salem is a famous historic district in Winston-Salem.
+It serves as an educational museum and showcase for those who want to come and learn about Moravians in North Carolina, who established the Central North Carolina community in the late 18th century.

-- A self-guided tour of the Historic Town of Salem with a hands-on learning experience of living history and historic trades demonstrations
+- A self-guided tour of the Historic Town of Salem with a hands-on learning experience of living history and historic trade demonstrations

 - Frank L. Horton Museum Center (this includes the Museum of Early Southern Decorative Arts and the Moravian Collection).